NethServer/mirrorlist/README.md

 ## Installation

-* Copy `mirrorlist-refresh` in /usr/local/bin/ and set it as executable
+* Clone this repository in the "mirrorlist" web site root directory
-* Copy `mirrorlist.cron` in /etc/cron.d/ and adjust the refresh rate
+* Copy `mirrorlist.cron` in /etc/cron.d/ and adjust the script path and run frequency

 ## Configuration